chryssin/gcode_com/README.md

 So we could say that it will be more stable if laid on its side rather than standing (The darkest points exist on its left side).

 However it is not really true that the darkest region indicates the more stable orientation.
 It just indicates the orientation that the model has the minimum Potential Energy.
-A dark region indicates a local minimum for the Potential Energy.Stability has to do with how easily this local minimum could be escaped, so it seems to be a more complex subject.
+A dark region indicates a local minimum for the Potential Energy.
+Stability has to do with how easily this local minimum could be escaped, so it seems to be a more complex subject.

 ![benchy balance 1](images/benchy_balance.png)
 ![benchy balance 2](images/benchy_balance_2.png)